-- 10.2.1 the underlying must consist of any or all of the following to which the scheme is dedicated: transferable securities; money-market instruments; permitted deposits; permitted derivatives; permitted collective investment scheme units; gold; certain financial indices; interest rates; foreign exchange rates and currencies; and - 10.2.2 the exposure to the underlying must not exceed the limits set out at paragraphs 2.10(b), 3 and 4 above. - 10.3 A transaction in an Approved Derivative must be effected on or under the rules of an eligible derivatives market.
-A derivative transaction must not cause the Company to diverge from its investment objectives as stated in the Instrument of Incorporation and the most recently published prospectus and must not be entered into if the intended effect is to create the potential for an uncovered sale of one or more transferable securities, approved money market instruments, collective investment scheme units or derivatives. - 10.4 Any forward transaction must be with an eligible institution or an Approved Bank. - 10.5 OTC transactions in derivatives - 10.5.1 A transaction in an OTC derivative under paragraph 10.5 must be: - 10.5.2 with an approved counterparty; a counterparty to a transaction in derivatives is approved only if the counterparty is: - (a) an eligible institution or an Approved Bank; or - (b) a person whose permission (including any requirements or limitations), as published in the FCA Register, or whose Home State authorisation, permits it to enter into the transaction as principal off-exchange; - 10.5.3 on approved terms; the terms of the transaction in derivatives are approved only if the ACD: - (a) carries out, at least daily, a reliable and verifiable valuation in respect of that transaction corresponding to its fair value and which does not rely only on market quotations by the counterparty; and - (b) can enter into one or more further transactions to sell, liquidate or close out that transaction at any time, at its fair value; - 10.5.4 capable of reliable valuation; a transaction in derivatives is capable of reliable valuation only if the ACD having taken reasonable care determines that, throughout the life of the derivative (if the transaction is entered into), it will be able to value the investment concerned with reasonable accuracy: - (a) on the basis of an up-to-date market value which the ACD and the Depositary have agreed is reliable; or - (b) if the value referred to in (a) is not available, on the basis of a pricing model which the ACD and the Depositary have agreed uses an adequate recognised methodology; and
+- 10.1 A transaction in a derivative must: - 10.1.1 be in an approved derivative; or - 10.1.2 be an OTC derivative which complies with paragraph 10.5 and: - 10.2 In addition: - 10.2.1 the underlying must consist of any or all of the following to which the scheme is dedicated: transferable securities; money-market instruments; permitted deposits; permitted derivatives; permitted collective investment scheme units; gold, certain financial indices; interest rates; foreign exchange rates and currencies; - 10.2.2 the exposure to the underlying must not exceed the limits set out at paragraphs 3 and 4 above.

+- 10.3 A transaction in an approved derivative must be effected on or under the rules of an eligible derivatives market.
+A derivatives transaction must not cause the Sub-Fund(s) to diverge from its investment objectives as stated in the Instrument of Incorporation and the most recently published prospectus and must not be entered into if the intended effect is to create the potential for an uncovered sale of one or more transferable securities, approved money market instruments, collective investment scheme units or derivatives. - 10.4 Any forward transaction must be with an eligible institution or an approved bank. - 10.5 OTC transactions in derivatives - 10.5.1 A transaction in an OTC derivative under paragraph 10.5 must be: - 10.5.2 with an approved counterparty; a counterparty to a transaction in derivatives is approved only if the counterparty is: - (a) an eligible institution or an approved bank; or - (b) a person whose permission (including any requirements or limitations), as published in the FCA Register, or whose Home State authorisation, permits it to enter into the transaction as principal off-exchange; - 10.5.3 on approved terms; the terms of the transaction in derivatives are approved only if the ACD: - (a) carries out, at least daily, a reliable and verifiable valuation in respect of that transaction corresponding to its fair value and which does not rely only on market quotations by the counterparty; and - (b) can enter into one or more further transactions to sell, liquidate or close out that transaction at any time, at its fair value; - 10.5.4 capable of reliable valuation; a transaction in derivatives is capable of reliable valuation only if the ACD having taken reasonable care determines that, throughout the life of the derivative (if the transaction is entered into), it will be able to value the investment concerned with reasonable accuracy: - (a) on the basis of an up-to-date market value which the ACD and the Depositary have agreed is reliable; or - (b) if the value referred to in (a) is not available, on the basis of a pricing model which the ACD and the Depositary have agreed uses an adequate recognised methodology; and - 10.5.5 subject to verifiable valuation; a transaction in derivatives is subject to verifiable valuation only if, throughout the life of the derivative (if the transaction is entered into) verification of the valuation is carried out by: - (a) an appropriate third party which is independent from the counterparty of the derivative, at an adequate frequency and in such a way that the ACD is able to check it; or

-- 10.5.5 subject to verifiable valuation; a transaction in derivatives is subject to verifiable valuation only if, throughout the life of the derivative (if the transaction is entered into) verification of the valuation is carried out by: - (a) an appropriate third party which is independent from the counterparty of the derivative, at an adequate frequency and in such a way that the ACD is able to check it; or - (b) a department within the ACD which is independent from the department in charge of managing the Scheme Property and which is adequately equipped for such a purpose.
+(b) a department within the ACD which is independent from the department in charge of managing the scheme property and which is adequately equipped for such a purpose.